Loch Hope: Alltnacaillich

 Alltnacaillich is one of few places near the loch to get a google maps listing.
 It is a permanently inhabited hamlet on the Strathmore River Just south of Muiseal.
 There are 7 archaeological sites within Alltnacaillich.
 There is a sort of central area of the settlement with housing and trails leaving out of it, all this is atop Allt na Caillich a river where the river is named off of unoriginally.
 Some of these trails lead to peaks and mountains, but most go west towards the Strathmore where there are links to prehistoric sites, a homestead, graveyard and a nature reserve.
 Alltnacaillich is also home to a bridge over the Strathmore and a burnt mound and nearby there's Don Dornaigil.
 Despite there being residents there is no form of hotel or lodge in Alltnacaillich.
 The hamlet has etymology as it means the burn of the ould woman which was actually the naming of the aforementioned river.

 Moine House

 Moine house or Moin House is located east of the loch.
 It has 3 archaeological sites in the area and is near the banks of another loch, Loch Nam Meur Liath which in itself is near to a larger loch, Loch Maovalley which flows into Loch Hope.
 It consists of one derelict building and a couple trails.
 It was built as a place of refuge for people travelling on the nearly built road across the area, now the A838 and has lost its roof.
 The house was also permanently inhabited and due to its importance in helping travelers, it became a marked point on many different maps.
 Moine means Gaelic for Moss and the house was inhabited by many notable families some of which would have as many as 8 people.
 The now archaeological site now has a car park for visitors.

-Tourism

-On top of there being plans for the abandoned lodge in Hope to be restored into a shooting lodge, there is already a lot of tourism in the area.